 Can all of this help us understand not merely the predictors of confidence in the press but why confidence in the press over time has fallen more precipitously than generalized confidence in a variety of political and social institutions?
-To be sure, there are substantial Zeitgeist effects, with dummy variables for specific years often showing highly statistically significant coefficients.
-Yet, even if we conclude that the impact of the other predictor variables has been constant over time, any changes in the distribution of those variables over time will have important repercussions.
-Most notably, we should point out how the changes over time in party identification (going from Democratic dominance to parity between the two major parties), in ideology (with the electorate becoming, on the average, more conservative) and in shared partisanship (with fewer partisans of the party not in control of the White House) have all worked to shrink the pool of those who would be more inclined to express confidence in the press, over and above the decline in generalized confidence.
+To be sure, there are substantial Zeitgeist effects, with dummy variables for specific years often showing highly significant coefficients.10 Yet, even if we conclude that the impact of the other predictor variables has been constant over time, any changes in the distribution of those variables over time will have important repercussions.
+Most notably, we should point out how the changes over time in party identification (going from Democratic dominance to parity between the two major parties), in ideology (with the electorate becoming, on the average, more conservative), and in shared partisanship (with fewer partisans of the party not in control of the White House) have all worked to shrink the pool of those who would be more inclined to express confidence in the press, over and above the decline in generalized confidence.
 Even the rising education levels and increasing income of the American people tend to work against confidence in the press.
-Only the decline of strong partisans and in attendance of religious services would work in favor of increased confidence in the press over and above the levels of confidence in other institutions as a whole, and these two influences are outweighed by the contrary shifts in education, income, partisanship, ideology and shared partisanship.
+Only the decline of strong partisans and in attendance of religious services would work in favor of increased confidence in the press over and above the levels of confidence in other institutions as a whole, and these two influences are outweighted by the contrary shifts in education, income, partisanship, ideology, and shared partisanship.

 However, we may wish to go beyond that and note that the winner/loser effect, whereby those from the party in power are substantially less likely to express confidence in the press, might have longer-term consequences.
-For instance, we might speculate that confidence in the press collapsed so dramatically after 1992 because those in power (Democrats and to a lesser extent, liberals) would be pushed away from their usual favorability to the adversarial media.
-Examine Figures 7 and 8, which show the mean confidence differential, disaggregated by partisan and ideological groups.
-These figures illustrate the slow but inexorable decline in confidence in the media among all groups.
-Most notable to us is the sudden convergence of these data in 1998, where all groups give far less confidence than previous years and at virtually the same level, both among partisan and ideological groupings.
+For instance, we might speculate that confidence in the press collapsed so dramatically after 1992 because those in power (Democrats and, to a lesser extent, liberals) were pushed away from their usual favorability to the adversarial media.